Xamla/xamla_motion/docs/source/data_types.rst

 Overview
 ------------------------------------------

-In order to give a bettern overview of the data types which are defined by xamla_motion these are devided into five groups.
+In order to give a better overview of the data types which are defined by xamla_motion these are devided into five groups.